Frequently Asked Questions

 - Don’t student fees cover the college’s financial needs for the year?

-The simple answer is that without unrestricted dollars some students who want to attend Mars Hill College can’t.
-Every college has a natural constituency.
+The simple answer is that without unrestricted dollars some students who want to attend Mars Hill University can’t.
+Every university has a natural constituency.
 For us that constituency includes a number of first generation college students.
 These students more often than not come to us with limited family resources to meet the cost of tuition.
 Our Annual Fund dollars are spent to help the families of such students meet the cost of a Mars Hill education.

 The Annual Fund is also known on campus as the Annual Scholarship Fund.
 Every dollar given to the Annual Fund is used to provide student scholarship aid for tuition.